Imperium Metamorpher virus removal guide

 What is the Imperium Metamorpher RAT?

-Imperium Metamorpher is a Remote Access Tool (RAT), however when software of this type is used maliciously - it is classified as a Remote Access Trojan.
-RATs are designed to allow remote access and control over an infected machine.
-Malware of this type can have a broad range of heinous abilities that can be misused in various ways.
-The primary functionalities of Imperium Metamorpher is data theft and botnet creation.
-This trojan is a piece of a highly dangerous software; hence, Imperium Metamorpher infections require immediate removal.
+Imperium Metamorpher is a Remote Access Tool (RAT), however, when programs of this type are used maliciously, they are classified as Remote Access Trojans (RATs).
+Note that RATs allow remote access and control over an infected machine.
+Malware of this type can have a broad range of dangerous capabilities, which can be deployed in various ways.
+The primary function of Imperium Metamorpher is data theft and botnet creation.
+This Trojan is highly dangerous software and, therefore, Imperium Metamorpher infections require immediate removal.

 Imperium Metamorpher has features typical of malicious programs classified as stealers.
-Therefore, this trojan can extract and exfiltrate data from certain browsers and other applications, in some cases files stored in the system (or in specific locations, e.g. desktop).
-Data of interest usually includes: particularly sensitive and/or compromising content, browsing and search engine histories, browser auto-fills, saved account log-in credentials (e.g. IDs, usernames and passwords), etc. Another spying / data stealing functionality of Imperium Metamorpher is keylogging.
-In other words, this malware can record key strokes (i.e. typed information).
-Cyber criminals often attempt to hijack accounts by stealing log-in credentials.
-Targeted accounts include (but are not limited to): email, social networking, social media, messenger, data storage, online money transferring, e-commerce, banking and various others.
-Through stolen communication/social accounts, criminals can pretend to be the genuine owner and ask the contacts/friends for loans and/or proliferate malware by sharing infectious files.
+Therefore, this Trojan can extract and exfiltrate data from certain browsers and other applications and, in some cases, files stored in the system (or in specific locations such as the desktop).
+Data of interest usually includes: particularly sensitive and/or compromising content, browsing and search engine histories, browser auto-fills, saved account log-in credentials (e.g. IDs, usernames and passwords), etc. Another spying/data stealing function of Imperium Metamorpher is keylogging.
+This malware can record key strokes (i.e. typed information).
+Cyber criminals often attempt to hijack various accounts by stealing log-in credentials.
+Targeted accounts include (but are not limited to): email, social networking, social media, messenger, data storage, online money transfers, e-commerce, banking and others.
+Through stolen communication/social accounts, criminals can claim to be the genuine owner and ask the contacts/friends for loans and/or proliferate malware by sharing infectious files.
 Accounts that deal with and/or store financial information (e.g. banking account or credit card details) can be misused to make fraudulent transactions and/or online purchases.
 Imperium Metamorpher can also create botnets from infected devices, which can then be used to deploy Distributed Denial-of-Service (DDoS) attacks, deliver spam campaigns or abuse the machine in other ways.
-To summarize, Imperium Metamorpher can cause financial losses, severe privacy issues and lead to identity theft.
-If it is suspected/known that the Imperium Metamorpher RAT (or other malware) has already infected the system - an anti-virus software must be used to eliminate it without delay.
+To summarize, Imperium Metamorpher can cause financial loss, serious privacy issues and lead to identity theft.
+If it is suspected/known that the Imperium Metamorpher RAT (or other malware) has already infected the system, use anti-virus software to eliminate it without delay.

 |Name||Imperium Metamorpher remote access trojan|